omgnetwork/omgnetwork.github.io/docs/quick-start-deposit.md

 <img src="/img/quick-start-deposit-erc20.png" width="500">

 3. Click **Deposit**.
-This step will differ from the ETH deposit as web3 will pop up twice.
+This step will differ from the ETH deposit as your web3 wallet will pop up twice.
 The first popup will ask you to approve the deposit.

 ![approve-erc20-deposit](/img/quick-start-deposit-erc20-approve.png)